bartificer/programming-by-stealth/docs/_tidbits/tidbit13.md

 All in all, this gives us a nice balance between quality and quantity.
 The script can run up to 5,000 high-quality simulations per execution.

 RANDOM.ORG offers *true* random numbers to anyone on the Internet.
-The randomness comes from atmospheric noise, which for many purposes is better than the pseudo-random number algorithms typically used in computer programs.
+The randomness comes from atmospheric noise, which, for many purposes, is better than the pseudo-random number algorithms typically used in computer programs.

 ### A Note on Output Streams

-One of the things I focused on for our initial PowerShell teaser was how PowerShell takes Bash's idea of separate output streams for default output and error output to the next level by offering difference streams for information intended for humans, and for information intended for the next command in a pipeline:
+One of the things I focused on for our initial PowerShell teaser was how PowerShell takes Bash's idea of separate output streams for default output and error output to the next level by offering different streams for information intended for humans, and for information intended for the next command in a pipeline:

 1. Four streams for output intended for humans:
    1. A debug stream enabled with the `-Verbose` switch parameter (flag) and written to with `Write-Verbose`